ingenii-solutions/azure-data-factory-generator/README.md

 # Ingenii Azure Data Factory Generator
 Python based generator to create Azure Data Factory pipelines from configurations.

-This package integrates easily with the [Ingenii Azure Data Platform](https://github.com/ingenii-solutions/azure-data-platform), but this package can be used independently as long as some required linked services and data sets are created ahead of time.
-These are detailed in the sections below.
+This package integrates easily with the [Ingenii Azure Data Platform](https://github.com/ingenii-solutions/azure-data-platform), but this package can be used independently as long as some resouces are created ahead of time.
+These are detailed in the [Usage documentation](docs/user/Usage.md).

 * Current Version: 0.1.5